 Ever wonder what the psychology is behind consumerism?
 Or simply why we purchase particular products?

 Consumer psychology is a growing niche area that studies how one’s thoughts, beliefs, feelings and perceptions influence how and when people purchase products.
 Consumer psychology plays a huge role in how retailers market products.
-From their window displays to their discount codes, retailers are constantly working to persuade you to pull out your plastic.
+From their window displays to their discount codes, retailers are constantly working to persuade you to pull out your credit cards.
 In fact, big name retail stores put a great amount of thought and attention towards the “consumer experience.”
 Below is an overview of what marketing professionals look at.

 Professionals in this field look at things like the decision-making process, social persuasion and motivation to help understand why shoppers buy some things but not others.

 Consumer psychologists study a variety of topics including: